alkhimey/nihamkin.com/content/35-famous-bugs-dreamliner.rst

 Overflow
 --------

-We also know that the GCU went into a failsafe more due to counter overflow after 248 days.
+We also know that the GCUs went into a failsafe mode due to counter overflow after 248 days.
 So what is so special about 248 days?

 .. table::